 Facilities managers are forced to juggle a number of competing values.
 They need to optimize space, satisfy workers and retain solid relationships with other senior managers in their offices, all while cutting costs.
 It can be difficult to prioritize the many goals of facilities management.

 There is no blanket answer for how to improve in facilities management.
 Different strategies work for different companies, and every office is a little different in terms of size, shape and utilization.
-Nonetheless, all FMs should strive to find best practices for running their particular offices.
+Nonetheless, all facility managers should strive to find best practices for running their particular offices.

-Michel Theriault, a management consultant in Canada who has worked on facilities for nearly two decades, says finding best practices and introducing them to a workplace is much easier said than done.
+Michel Theriault, a management consultant in Canada who has worked on facilities for nearly two decades, says finding facilities management best practices and introducing them to a workplace is much easier said than done.

 "Do you implement them?" he asked on his blog, Managing the Built Environment.
 "Do you adapt them?
 Do you assess whether they will work for you?
 Do you learn why they are best practices?
 The notion of best practices is a good one, but you have to attack the concept with a good understanding of your purpose and what you will do when you find them."

-That all sounds great, but it can be overwhelming, and it leaves FMs wondering – where to start?
+That all sounds great, but it can be overwhelming, and it leaves facility managers wondering – where to start?

 Whether a facility manager is celebrated and seasoned or just an aspiring one, we all know that this is a job that requires continued education and plenty of sage advice, especially when it comes to the question of implementing new technologies.

-With that in mind, here are a few tips on finding and implementing best practices in facilities management.
+With that in mind, here are a few tips on finding and implementing facilities management best practices.